lee101/how/source/_posts/how-big-multiplayer-chess-works.md

 The harder thing about big multiplayer chess is the sheer scale of things, many move choices and mobile hardware limitations make searching deeply a slow process.

 The algorithm could also work to better prune the various moves e.g. if considering the consequences of a move only think about possible counter moves in the 8x squares area around the moves start and finish.

+Please check the game out and id love to hear any feedback! :)

+I'd also love to extend the game in lots of other weird ways :)

 [random connect 4 codepen](https://codepen.io/lonekorean/project/editor/ZGpqVX/)